 Satin finish does have some disadvantages.
 Satin paint on walls yields a less durable and harder to clean surface than semigloss paint.
 I’ll argue that if you notice much of a difference between satin and semigloss paint in terms of durability, you’re too rough on your house.
 But there is a difference.

-Satin finish doesn’t do as good of a job at hiding flaws as flat paint.
+Satin doesn’t do as good of a job at hiding flaws as flat paint.
 So especially on rehab jobs, when a wall has been damaged, flat paint can look better than satin in some cases.
-But either one will hide more flaws than semigloss will.
+Or you can step down to eggshell finish, which is between satin and flat in terms of sheen.
+But any of the three will hide more flaws than semigloss will.

 And since satin paint is more expensive than flat paint, many people use flat paint in utility rooms and garages instead of satin.